Vladyslav0060/Vladyslav0060/README.md

 - 🇺🇦 I'm from Ukraine
 - 🏅 FaceIt company member
+- 🇬🇧 English B2+
 - 🎓 Student in the Faculty of Software Engeneering at the Zaporizhia National University
 - 🥅 2021 Goals: Contribute more to interesting projects
 - ⚡ Fun fact: I love to play electric guitar, basketball, interested in crypto
+- ❤️ In love with the clean code

 ### I'm a Full Stack developer
 - My main stacks are MERN, PERN

 ### Connect with me